brendanpettis/Algorithm-Fundamentals/README.md

 ## Run the Application

-Preview the project as it develops by visiting the Netlify URL -> [Here](https://affectionate-blackwell-557495.netlify.com)
+Preview the project as it develops by visiting -> [Algorithm Fundamentals](https://www.algorithmfundamentals.com/)

 ## Available Scripts